CommonAccord/Site-Org/Doc/Privacy/Com/Google/Form.md

 1.Ti=Information we collect

-1.1.Sec=We collect information to provide better services to all of our users – from figuring out basic stuff like which language you speak, to more complex things like which <a class="highlight" href="../../policies/privacy/example/ads-youll-find-most-useful.html" id="ads-youll-find-most-useful">ads you’ll find most useful</a> or <a class="highlight" href="../../policies/privacy/example/the-people-who-matter-most.html" id="the-people-who-matter-most">the people who matter most to you online</a>.
+1.1.Sec=We collect information to provide better services to all of our users – from figuring out basic stuff like which language you speak, to more complex things like which <a class="highlight" href="../../policies/privacy/example/ads-youll-find-most-useful.html" id="ads-youll-find-most-useful">ads you'll find most useful</a> or <a class="highlight" href="../../policies/privacy/example/the-people-who-matter-most.html" id="the-people-who-matter-most">the people who matter most to you online</a>.

 1.2.Sec=We collect information in two ways: <ol><li>{1.2.1.Sec}</li><li>{1.2.2.Sec}</ol>

 1.2.1.Sec=<b>Information you give us.</b><br>For example, many of our services require you to sign up for a Google Account.
-When you do, we’ll ask for <a href="../../policies/privacy/key-terms/#toc-terms-personal-info">personal information</a>, like your name, email address, telephone number or <a class="highlight" href="../../policies/privacy/example/credit-card.html" id="credit-card">credit card</a>.
+When you do, we'll ask for <a href="../../policies/privacy/key-terms/#toc-terms-personal-info">personal information</a>, like your name, email address, telephone number or <a class="highlight" href="../../policies/privacy/example/credit-card.html" id="credit-card">credit card</a>.
 If you want to take full advantage of the sharing features we offer, we might also ask you to create a publicly visible <a href="http://support.google.com/accounts/bin/answer.py?hl=en&answer=112783">Google Profile</a>, which may include your name and photo.

 1.2.2.=[01/Agt/Type/Web/Bit/Outline.md]